orlandoocosta/aws-stepfunctions/Readme.md

 ### Start the project

 - From the AWS Toolkit select `Create Lambda SAM Applicaiton`.
-It's going to generate a dummy lambda function anda a template.yaml where the function is define.
+It's going to generate a dummy lambda function and a template.yaml file where the function is defined.

 - Create a new file with the Step Funciton worflow.
 To create a lambda task, use the following arn `arn:aws:lambda:<region>:123456789012:<function_name>`